 The official language of Namibia is English however there are a few national dialects generally spoken in the nation including Afrikaans, German, Otjiherero, Oshiwambo, and others.

 Modern Namibia holds a truly unique culture.
 It is affected by the way of life of 13 ethnic gatherings and the culture of European frontier powers.
 On the whole and preeminent, Namibians are pleased to be Namibians.
 That is a true sense of unity in diversity.

 Namibian cuisine is influenced by two primary cultural strands, one is the cookery practiced by the indigenous people of Namibia and the other is the settler cookery introduced during the colonial period by the European people.

 Namibia is the tenth richest country in Africa.
 The economy of this country depends on its agriculture, mining, manufacturing industry, and most importantly tourism.

 Despite the fact that Namibia is one of the most underrated places on the planet, it is the ideal travel goal for individuals who need to appreciate nature, intriguing untamed life, and spectacular sand dunes.

 This nation is outstanding for its various untamed life, including a noteworthy cheetah populace.

 Namibia is home to the tallest sand dunes and the most established desert on the planet alongside numerous national parks which make it an ideal spot for voyaging.

 There are hundreds of things to enjoy in this country.
-The absolute most alluring goals including stunning Sossusvlei, Etosha National Park, Dune 45 and the sky is the limit from there.
+The absolute most alluring goals include stunning Sossusvlei, Etosha National Park, and Dune 45 and the sky is the limit from there.

 So come and explore this fascinating country with your friends and family.